- Receive one FREE credit report a year from any of the three major credit bureaus once a year.

 - Dispute any incorrect information that appears on your credit report.

-- Maintain an excellent credit rating to be eligible for the best interest rates.
+- Maintain an excellent credit rating to receive the best interest rates.

 What is a Credit Report and Where Can I Find One?